Call-Me-Doc/origins_lore_/Characters/Mythos/The_Unbeliever_.md

  // Is legally required to commit a "Technoblade Refrence" if a government is formed near him. we do not know what this means.

  // Has fucked a crab.
 You get bored after a few thousand years.

+ // Has made an ongoing bet for [[TheVibeGod]]'s head, binding their soul to it.

+ // Held [[CallMeDoc_]] at swordpoint to craft an ultimate weapon for them, but accidentally left them with enough materials to craft a second.

 Places of Worship: The bloodsoaked ground is his temple, every battle is an act of worship to him.